How to use R on Genotoul-Bioinfo cluster¶

 plot(1:10)

-Second, write a bash script:
+Second, write a bash script in the same directory than HelloWorld.R:

 Finally, launch the script with the sbatch command: